 Where the Company has control over an investee, it is classified as a subsidiary.
 The Company controls an investee if all three of the following elements are present: power over the investee, exposure to variable returns from the investee, and the ability of the investor to use its power to affect those variable returns.
-The consolidated financial statements present the results of the Company as though NeoGames S.A. and its subsidiaries formed a single entity.
-Intercompany transactions and balances between NeoGames S.A. and its subsidiaries are therefore eliminated in full.
+The consolidated financial statements present the results of the Company as though Neogames S.à r.l. and its subsidiaries formed a single entity.
+Intercompany transactions and balances between Neogames S.à r.l. and its subsidiaries are therefore eliminated in full.